palewire/first-github-scraper/docs/repo.md

 Then run the `commit` command above again.
 ````

-Finally, push your commit up to GitHub.
+The final step is to syncronize the changes we've made on our computer with the copy of the repository hosted on github.com.
+This is done via git’s [`push`](https://git-scm.com/docs/git-push) command.
+This complicated command requires two inputs.

+First, the nickname of the remote repository you'd like to send your changes.
+In the parlance of git, the default name is `origin`.

+Second, you need to provide the [branch](https://en.wikipedia.org/wiki/Branching_(version_control) of the code you'd like to syncronize.
+Branching is a tool for maintaining parallel version of your code within the same respository.
+We won't get that sophisticated in this tutorial.
+We'll stick to the default code branch, which is typically called `main`.

+So, taking all that into account, the standard command to push local changes to GitHub is typically the following.
+Try it.

 ```bash
 git push origin main
 ```

-You just created your first code commit.
-Reload your repository on GitHub and see your handiwork.
+Your terminal should log the action, reporting back on its interaction with GitHub.
+Congratulations.
+You have made your first code commit.
+Reload your repository’s on GitHub to see your handiwork.

 ![first push](_static/repo-first-push.png)

-Next we'll work on introducing a web scraper into the code management system you've prepared.
+Next we'll work on introducing a web scraper into the code management system you’ve prepared.